nardienapratama/tornado-visualizations/README.md

 The database files are separated by the category of the severe weather (tornado, hail, and damaging wind) and by year of occurrences, from 1950 to 2018, each on a separate CSV file.
 It is also possible to retrieve the CSV files for all occurrences of each severe weather event from 1950 to 2018 (combined), instead of downloading a CSV for each year.
 The database downloaded and used for this project is the file that has all the occurrences of tornadoes from 1950 to 2018 (the latter).

 # Visualizations

+1. How Tornadoes Are Distributed Through the United States – Complex Behaviour Over Space
+2. Number of Casualties and Tornado Frequency Over Time – Complex Behaviour Over Time and Multiple Dependent Variables
+3. Number of Casualties and Tornado Frequency at Each State – Complex Behaviour Over Space (see [report](Visualization-Project-Report---Nardiena-Althafia-Pratama.pdf)).
+4. Trends and/or Patterns on Casualties Based on Magnitude (see [report](Visualization-Project-Report---Nardiena-Althafia-Pratama.pdf)).

 ## How Tornadoes Are Distributed Through the United States – Complex Behaviour Over Space